rsokhonn/ai-bartender/README.md

 ### GitHub Pages

 The repository is configured with a GitHub Actions workflow that publishes the current `main` branch to GitHub Pages.
 Make sure GitHub Pages is enabled in the repository settings before the `Deploy GitHub Pages` workflow can create deployments.
+If you just enabled GitHub Pages, re-run the **Deploy GitHub Pages** workflow (or push a new commit) so the deployment succeeds.
-After changes are merged you can visit
-`https://<username>.github.io/ai-bartender/` (replace `<username>` with your GitHub handle) to try the live demo.
+After changes are merged you can visit `https://<username>.github.io/ai-bartender/` (replace `<username>` with your GitHub handle) to try the live demo.